jennguyen1/nhuyhoa/_posts/2016-01-02-Clustering.md

 This algorithm will find the local minimum for cluster assignments, but it is not guaranteed to find a global minimum.
 This is because the cluster assignments were intially randomized.

 To alleviate this problem, run the algorithm many times with random cluster assignments each time.
-In doing this, the replication that best minizes the optimization problem is the global minimum.
+In doing this, the replication that best minimizes the optimization problem is the global minimum.

 ![K-means with random starts](http://jnguyen92.github.io/nhuyhoa/figure/images/cluster_kmeans_random_starts.png)